magentabusiness/magentabusiness.github.io/_includes/templates/troubleshooting/scenarios/growing-latency.md

 - Check if there are timeouts in [Rule Engine Statistics Dashboard](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-engine-statistics).
 Timeouts in rule-nodes slow down the processing of the queue and can lead to latency.

 - [Check CPU usage](#cpumemory-usage) for the following services:
-    - ThingsBoard services (tb-nodes, tb-rule-engine and tb-core nodes, transport nodes).
+    - IoT Hub services (tb-nodes, tb-rule-engine and tb-core nodes, transport nodes).
 High CPU load on some services means that you need to scale up that part of the system.
     - PostgreSQL and pgpool (if you are in <b>high-availability</b> mode).
 High load on Postgres can lead to slow processing of all Postgres-related rule-nodes (saving attributes, reading attributes etc), and the system in general.
     - Cassandra (if you are using Cassandra as storage for timeseries data).
 High load on Cassandra can lead to slow processing of all Cassandra-related rule-nodes (saving timeseries etc).
     - Queue.
 Regardless of the queue type, make sure that it always has enough resources.